dvat-oss-source/dv_jax_ml_library/README.md

 MIT

-#Demo code for Mnist and WikiText-2 perferably run this in a notebook.
+#Demo code for Mnist and WikiText-2.
+Perferably run this in a notebook.

 ```python
 # %%